 There are two sets of laws that come in to play in order to accurately answer this question.
 Let's start with the state laws.
 Louisiana is one of the few states that have expressly made state-based online gambling illegal.
 There is a provision within the state’s gambling laws that makes it a crime to operate any type of online gambling site or businesses within the state’s borders.
 The penalties for doing so are among the stiffest in the country.
 The law specifically targets those responsible for offering betting services rather than the individuals who are placing the bets.
 This law does not address legal offshore sports betting.

 State and Federal Laws to Deal with in Louisiana

-There are state laws in Louisiana preventing the operation of an online gambling site, but there are no laws that govern placing bets online at legally licensed and regulated offshore gambling sites.
+There are state laws in Louisiana preventing the operation of an online gambling site, but there are no laws that govern placing bets online at legally authorized offshore gambling sites.
 Despite the fact that the DOJ has given each state the authority to launch online casino and poker gambling as they desire, we aren't very confident that LA lawmakers will go down this road due to their negative views to online gambling in general.
 However, there is currently a domestic sports betting bill on the table, we will have to wait and see if it gets passed by state legislatures.

 Louisiana Sports Teams